thisdougb/typetastic/README.md

 #### NEWLINE
 This does what is says, just prints a new line with the prompt.
-It has the same effect as pressing <i>return</i> on a real session.
+It has the same effect as pressing <i>return</i> in a real session.

 I use this mainly to create whitespace around something to make it clearer for the viewer.
 For example, when you cat some files, a blank line often helps visually separate them.